bbc/hive-ci/_documentation/02-07-examples.md

 Since XCode 8 it has been possible to create a build for testing that can then be zipped up into a package and used in a Hive batch.
 The method for creating the build is shown below but first the project in Hive Scheduler needs to be set up.

-On the Hive Scheduler, create a new test script with the 'iOS IPA' targed with the template:
+On the Hive Scheduler, create a new test script with the 'iOS IPA' target with the template:

 ```bash
 # Copy the uploaded build and rename as a zip file